heimrichhannot/deployer-recipes/README.md

 ;
 ```

-Alternatively, you may loop through all hosts.
+Alternatively, you may iterate over all hosts:

 ```php
 foreach (getHosts() as $host) {